 While using previous versions of the Windows operating system such as Windows 8.1, Windows 8, and Windows 7, many users used to back up the activation after successfully activating their copy of the Windows operating system.

 The core benefit of backing up Windows activation is that it makes it easier to activate Windows again after performing a clean install or reinstall of Windows.
 The other benefit of backing up Windows activation is that users don’t need to store the product key to activate Windows after a fresh install or reinstall.

 When you successfully activate Windows 7, Windows 8, or Windows 8.1, Windows stores the activation information in a system file.
 The Windows activation backup tools backup this file and allow you to restore the same file when you perform a clean install or reinstall of Windows.

 Is it possible to back up Windows 10 activation?

 First, the bad news.
 There is no way out there to backup Windows 10 activation.
 Tools that support backing up Windows 7/8/8.1 activation don’t support Windows 10.
 For instance, the popular Advanced Tokens Manager (the free tool to backup Windows activation) doesn’t support Windows 10.

-In short, as of now, there is no way out there to back up your Windows 10 activation and the backing up the activation is not required if you upgraded to Windows 10 using the free upgrade program.
+In short, as of now, there is no way out there to back up your Windows 10 activation.
+In fact, backing up the activation is not required.